 Look, No Paddle Wheels!
 The Archimedes under steam power

 Initial trials in 1839 were impressive – a speed of 10 knots was achieved on her first open-sea passage from London to Portsmouth.
 There she was tested, again satisfactorily, against comparable Royal Navy ships, all paddlers.
 Disaster struck on the return voyage – a boiler exploded, causing casualties, – but the accident had nothing to do with the screw propulsion and Archimedes was soon available for further trails.
-These included evaluation against the Royal Navy’s fast Dover-Calais mail-packets, the fastest of which, and closest to Archimedes in size and power was HMS Widgeon.
-The latter proved slightly faster in smooth seas – which obviously favoured the paddles’ deep bite, but it was concluded that, as regards power-to-weight ratio, the screw propeller had proven “equal, if not superior, to that of the ordinary paddle-wheel.”
+These included evaluation against the Royal Navy’s paddle-driven Dover-Calais mail-packets, the fastest of which, and closest to Archimedes in size and power, was HMS Widgeon.
+The latter proved slightly faster in smooth seas – which obviously favoured the paddles’ deep bite, but it was concluded that as regards power-to-weight ratio, the screw propeller had proven “equal, if not superior, to that of the ordinary paddle-wheel.”
 The scene was set for the Royal Navy’s own first venture into screw propulsion – but we’ll leave that for a later article.

 Archimedes carried sails as well as steam power – an essential